 Range

 The range is the distance you can travel on a single battery charge.
-It should be the first factor to consider when shopping for an electric scooter because all the other considerations fall by the wayside if your ride runs out of juice and you must kick the scooter at walking speeds.
-Most manufacturers provide a claimed range that typically involves ideal conditions and a slower speed for less power consumption.
+It should be the first factor to consider when shopping for an electric scooter because all the other considerations fall by the wayside if your ride runs out of juice and you must kiter at walking speeds.
+Most manufacturers provide a claimed range typically involving ideal conditions and a slower speed for less power consumption.
 To collect comparable range data on our test models, we ride them at a similar speed across a flat test track until the batteries drain to the point that they no longer propel the scooters.
 After continuously riding for 10 to 40+ loops on our test track, we can't wait to step off the device, collect our balance on stable ground, and log our results.

-This test highlights some nuanced issues requiring the establishment of two subcategories to accurately explain each model's range.
+This test highlights some nuanced issues requiring the establishment of two subcategories to explain each model's range accurately.
 These are the effective range and maximum range.
 We define the effective range as the number of miles traversed at or near the scooter's maximum speed.
 Conversely, we define the maximum range as the longest distance you can travel at any speed.
 Ideally, one would want the battery to propel the scooter and rider at full tilt until the very end of the battery's charge.
 However, this is not the case with a number of the models tested.
 Because of this, we use the effective range to rank scooters fairly.

 Tip: Although two scooters may have the same factory-listed run time, they may not have the same range.
 Range depends on how fast the scooter will go and at what steepness.
 It is also affected by variables such as rider weight, riding speed, and weather conditions like temperature and wind.
 Accelerating from 0-15 MPH takes a lot of energy, and if you can kick the scooter during that acceleration, we found we could add another few miles of range.

 How fast do most people want to go on a scooter?
-We found that scooters that maxed out at 12-15 MPH felt very slow.
-It felt painfully slow to go distances longer than a mile.
-Around 17 or 18 MPH is what most of our test team felt was fast enough.
-And any faster than 22MPH just feels scary, especially on the smaller and lighter scooters with solid tires that absorb every bump.
+Scooters that maxed out at 12-15 MPH felt very slow.
+It felt painfully slow to travel distances longer than a mile.
+Most of our test team felt that 17 or 18 MPH was fast enough.
+Any faster than 22 MPH feels scary, especially on smaller, lighter scooters with solid tires that absorb every bump.

-As for hill climbing capability, most of the models in our test suite cruise up a low 3.5% grade with mild reductions in speed ranging from 3-7 miles per hour.
-When forced to ascend a much steeper 10.5% grade, 0.2-mile test slope, most scooters display their lack of power and fail to complete the ascent.
-The Max G2, Kqi3 Max, and E2 Pro stand out, only slowing to a respectable 10 miles per hour on the steeper 10.5% grade.
+The GT2, Max G2, Kqi3 Max, and E2 Pro stand out, only slowing to a respectable 10 miles per hour on the steeper 10.5% grade.
 What separates these three is that the Max G2 is the only scooter in our review that attempts to climb a 15% grade, 0.1-mile test slope before puttering out.
 The Gotrax G4 and Hiboy S2 aren't far behind our top performers.
 They both crawl but persevere up the 10.5% grade.
-Our lowest performers, the Razor E300, Razor E Prime III, and Ninebot E2 Plus, barely ascend the 3.5% grade at a sluggish 5-6 miles per hour.
-While not the most impressive hill climbing performance, lightweight riders can expect to see an improvement in these scores.
+We do mean crawl.
+If you have a lot of 10% grades on your daily commute, you will get through those sections at 5-10 mph.

 Ride Comfort